 Project overview

-Council is developing a masterplan for the Daylesford Transfer Station to increase efficiency, introduce new waste streams and improve visitor experience.
+Council is developing a masterplan for the Daylesford Transfer Station to increase efficiency, introduce new waste streams and improve user experience.

 A key objective of the Sustainable Hepburn Strategy is improving the operation and performance of the Shire’s transfer stations.
 To accomplish this for Daylesford, we are developing a comprehensive masterplan to guide future improvements, outline priority actions, and provide a robust foundation for seeking funding and strategic direction.